benjaminpeto/NOTES-react-testing/README.md

 * Zero config on most JS projects
 * Tests are isolated to maximize performance
-* Has great documentation and has entire toolkit in one place
+* Has great documentation and has the entire toolkit in one place
 * Runs previously failed tests first
 * Jest can collect code coverage information from entire projects, including untested files
 * Great CLI